Lack of water threatens agriculture from Maule to Biobío

 In the face of scarcity, as in Maule, the call is for farmers to take the necessary precautions.

-“The upcoming season is going to have lower availability than last season, which was already complex.
-That leads to think that farmers have to take the shelters, understanding that it will be a complex year ", insists Salvador Salgado, of the Board of Vigilance of the Ñuble River.
+«The coming season is going to have lower availability than the last one, which was already complex.
+"This leads us to think that farmers have to take precautions, understanding that it is going to be a complex year.", insists Salvador Salgado, of the Board of Vigilance of the Ñuble River.

 The underlying problem